LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-longeez-nu-ukg-essentials/index.md

 banner:
   - imported/picks-longeez-nu-ukg-essentials/image1219.jpeg
 description: >-
-  Why do people make music that isn&rsquo;t UKG?
-The perfect musical genre exists and yet musicians keep on making Folk, Tech-House, Opera, it&rsquo;s like they just don&rsquo;t know, which would make no sense for anyone with functioning ears and feet.
+  Why do people make music that isn;t UKG?
+The perfect musical genre exists and yet musicians keep on making Folk, Tech-House, Opera, it;s like they just don;t know, which would make no sense for anyone with functioning ears and feet.
 Well praise the lord, we have the Bristol UKG fiend and 1020 Radio studio hand [...]Read More...
 published: true
 tags: feature
 featured: false